geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 * We simulate Firebase authentication (using firebase_auth_mocks) and the app starts up with the (admin) user jennacorindeane@gmail.com already logged in.
 So, we don't currently test the registration or signin workflows.
 The app "starts" by displaying the Home screen for Jenna.
 * We test each feature by calling a "test" function (i.e. testChapter, testCrop, etc.).
 * After testing each feature, the code runs the Check Integrity admin function to ensure that the test of the previous feature did not introduce a database inconsistency.
+* Our integration testing approach is "big bang": we run the entire integration test suite in a single function.
+This means tests are not independent of each other, which can make individual test case design more difficult.
+We chose this design for pragmatic reasons: setting up the environment for testing takes around 50 seconds (on my late model MacBook Pro).
+If we ran each of the 15 feature tests independently, that would add on an additional 12 minutes (15 features * 50 seconds) to run the test suite.
 * You should rarely need to edit this `app_test.dart` file.
 Instead, you will usually edit one of the top-level "test" feature files (i.e. testChapter.dart, testCrop.dart, etc.) You will normally need to edit app_test.dart only when you want to introduce the testing of a new feature.

 ## Testing a feature